 The State ended FY 2015 in balance on a cash basis in the General Fund.
 Aside from variances due to the timing of monetary settlements, General Fund receipts and disbursements in FY 2015 were close to planned levels.
 The State made the maximum allowable deposit to its rainy day reserves at the close of the year.

-General Fund receipts, including transfers from other funds, totaled \$67.9 billion in FY 2015, and increase of \$6.1 billion (9.8 percent) from the prior year, reflecting the one-time receipt of monetary settlements with financial institutions.
-General Fund tax receipts, including the transfer of tax receipts to the General Fund after payment of debt service, were \$886 million (1.5 percent) higher than in the prior fiscal year.
+General Fund receipts, including transfers from other funds, totaled \$67.9 billion in FY 2015, an increase of \$6.1 billion (9.8 percent) from the prior year, reflecting the one-time receipt of monetary settlements with financial institutions.
 General Fund disbursements, including transfers to other funds, totaled \$62.9 billion in FY 2015, an increase of \$1.6 billion (2.6 percent).